 heats up and therefore damages a particular skin structure without damaging the surrounding tissue.
 The targeted damage and the resulting healing response may produce

 cosmetic improvements, such as skin tightening, wrinkle reduction, dissolution of spider veins and some pigmented spots.
-It can also reach the hair follicle and create enough heat in the root to kill the structure, resulting in progressive permanent hair reduction.
+It can also reach the hair follicle and create enough heat in the root to kill the structure, resulting in progressive lifelong hair reduction.

 This principle of selective photothermolysis is possible due to capacity of lasers and some other light based devices, such as IPL, to produce intense light with a particular wavelength/s.

 Wavelength of light determines how deep that beam of light will penetrate